-Once set up, Hydra sources are selectable on the I/O Matrix and I/O screens just like local sources, and can then be patched to faders on the console in the same way.
+Once set up, Hydra sources are selectable on the I/O screens just like local sources, and can then be patched to faders on the console in the same way.
+Please note that Hydra inputs cannot be patched to Hydra outputs, and Hydra outputs ports cannot be isolated from memory recall.